Part of the Atlantic is cooling, what this could mean for hurricanes

 2024 Still Likely An Active Season

 Even though the Atlantic Niño/Niña plays a role on influencing the development of hurricanes originating from the African coast, overall Atlantic activity is still predominately influenced by the classic El Niño or La Niña.
-It is more likely that the stage is set by El Niño and La Niña, and then modulated adjusted by the Atlantic counterpart.
+It is more likely that the stage is set by El Niño and La Niña, and then adjusted by the Atlantic counterpart.

 With a La Niña developing as peak hurricane season gets closer for 2024, this would favor an active season.
 However, an Atlantic Niña might pull back on what would otherwise be a hyperactive season.
 And this is if the Atlantic Niña truly develops; the jury is still out on that.